MultiSafepay/docs/content/online-payments/multiple.md

 ---
 title: "Multiple payment methods"
 category: 6278c92bf4ad4a00361431b0
-order: 302
+order: 32
 hidden: false
 slug: 'payment-component-multiple'
 parentDoc: 62a848399bb3eb004023f291
-excerpt: 'Technical manual for integrating a payment component using multiple payment methods.'
 ---

+This technical manual is for integrating a payment component using multiple payment methods.

-# Step 1: Add the elements
+# 1. Add the elements

 1. Add the component's CSS to the `<head>` of your checkout page:
     ```